oxidize-rb/rb-sys/book/src/quick-start.md

 # // This is our enhanced implementation
 use magnus::{define_module, define_class, function, method, prelude::*, Error, Ruby};

-// Define a struct to hold state struct Greeter {
+// Define a struct to hold state and
+// implement Ruby wrapper for the struct
+#[magnus::wrap(class = "HelloRusty::Greeter")]
+struct Greeter {
     name: String,
 }

-// Implement Ruby wrapper for the struct
-#[magnus::wrap(class = "HelloRusty::Greeter")]
 impl Greeter {
     // Constructor
     fn new(name: String) -> Self {